-We estimated the number of people treated in private outpatient offices using IntelliHealth, a health administrative database.92 We obtained the number of people accessing UV phototherapy in private offices using the Ontario Schedule of Benefits fee code G470.
+We estimated the number of people treated in private outpatient offices using IntelliHealth, a health administrative database.
+We obtained the number of people accessing UV phototherapy in private offices using the Ontario Schedule of Benefits fee code G470.
 People could also be treated in hospital clinics; however, the number of people accessing treatment through this channel is not accurately captured in the database because physician costs in this setting are not billed directly to the Ontario Health Insurance Plan (OHIP).
-NB-UVB light therapy (G470) becomes payable at nil if rendered in a hospital in-patient or out-patient department or physiotherapy clinic.35 Instead, phototherapy units and services provided in hospital are funded by the hospital's global budget.59 We assumed that the number of people treated in hospital outpatient clinics is roughly equal to the number of people treated in private offices.
+NB-UVB light therapy (G470) becomes payable at nil if rendered in a hospital in-patient or out-patient department or physiotherapy clinic.
+Instead, phototherapy units and services provided in hospital are funded by the hospital's global budget.
+We assumed that the number of people treated in private offices.
 To calculate the total target population, we doubled the estimate obtained from IntelliHealth to account for the volume from hospital clinics.